Checks for Hierarchy

 Learning & Trusting provide for open-ended potentials.

-• Fears are about loss or change of self, even disaster for the self.
+• Fears are about being disadvantaged, diminished or suffering a change to the self, even a disaster for the self.

 • Intervention to assist is transformative and self-referential.